Kibnet/Avalonia.TestRecorder/docs/overlay-panel.md

 - Check logs for any initialization errors

 ### Overlay Blocks UI Elements
-- The overlay is only 40px tall and docked at the top
+- The overlay is a separate window, so it won't block any UI elements in the main window
+- If the overlay obscures important content, you can move the main window
-- Click the ✕ button to hide it temporarily
+- Click the ✕ button to hide the overlay temporarily
 - Consider setting `ShowOverlay = false` and using hotkeys only

 ### Save Button Does Nothing